jerome-quere/JStd/README.md

 ### toArray ###

-Return a javascript array with all the vector content
+Return a JavaScript array with all the vector content

        Array vector::toArray()